 |Stage 3||The recovery stage

 How is whooping cough diagnosed?

 If you think you or your child may have whooping cough, see your doctor or practice nurse as soon as possible.

-Usually the history and sound of the cough will make diagnosis fairly easy, but your doctor will take a nose and throat swab and send it to the laboratory to make sure of the diagnosis.
-The tests that detect the pertussis bacteria will only show up in the early stages of the disease.
+Usually the history and sound of the cough will make diagnosis fairly easy, but your doctor will take a nose and throat swab and send it to the laboratory to make sure.
+The pertussis bacteria will only show up in tests in the early stages of the disease.